 Every year innovators in England develop countless promising medical technologies, many of which are funded by the NIHR.
 But too many don’t make it all the way into the NHS and across the finish line of patient benefit.
 Martin Hunt, director of the NIHR Invention for Innovation (i4i) programme, outlines NIHR’s plans to help medtech organisations show the benefits of their technologies in real world healthcare settings and generate evidence to support their implementation in the NHS.
 Read more here.

 Is NIHR Global Health funding really addressing health inequalities?

 Rebecca Wilkinson, a Public Health Registrar on placement with the NIHR, discusses how equitable the NIHR Global Health Research Programme really is.
 To read more, click here.

 Reaching Out : Diversity in involvement in research event

 The North East Creating Connection Patient and Public Involvement (PPI) network hosted Reaching Out: Diversity in involvement in research.
 The event brought together patients, members of the public, researchers and organisations from across the North East and North Cumbria (NENC) and was also the launch event for the start of Creating Connections work on Reaching Out.
 Read more here.

 Each month, the Research Design Service, brings you handy tips, insights and experiences of the funding application process.
-The blogs will touch on various themes in the design process and highlight what you need to know before you make a research application.
-This month’s blog: Demystifying Public Involvement with Young People.
-‘Never work with children (young people) or animals’ or so the quote goes, well we’re just going to change your mind with this month’s blog on the inspiring young adult patient and public involvement group YAPPI!.
-Read the full blog here
+The blogs touch on various themes in the design process and highlight what you need to know before you make a research application.
+This month’s blog: Making an impact with your research looks at how demonstrating research impact is becoming increasingly important, as funders need to be confident that they are investing public money on projects that will benefit people living with health conditions or using services.
+Read the full blog here.